ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 | Queue Full Threshold | **QFullThreshold** = 8 | **/Disk/QFullThreshold** = 8 |
 | TCP/IP Heap Size | **TcpipHeapSize** = 32 | Not set |
 | TCP/IP Heap Maximum | **TcpipHeapMax** = 1536 | Not set |

-**Notes:**
+{: caption="Table 3.
+ESXi servers advanced configuration settings for vCenter Server instances and clusters" caption-side="top"}

+### Notes
+{: #vc_bom-notes}

 * The **MaxVolumes** setting is required for the IBM Spectrum Protect&trade; Plus on {{site.data.keyword.cloud_notm}} service because the service might use more than the default number of NFS mounts on the ESXi server.
 * A value of **Not set** for a configuration setting indicates that the new setting is not automatically applied because it requires rebooting the ESXi servers, which might be disruptive.

   It is recommended that you change the **Not set** configuration settings to the new values for consistency across all instances and to allow adequate support for storage expansion.
 IBM plans to test only with these new settings for all {{site.data.keyword.vmwaresolutions_short}} V2.2 and later releases.

-  For more information, see [Increasing the default value that defines the maximum number of NFS mounts on an ESXi host](https://kb.vmware.com/s/article/2239).
+  For more information, see [Increasing the default value that defines the maximum number of NFS mounts on an ESXi host](https://kb.vmware.com/s/article/2239){:external}.

 ## NSX and port group configuration settings
 {: #vc_bom-nsx-port-group-config}